 During a discussion in the Beta tester group we found that it would be useful not only cleanup btrfs snapshots based on "age", but also depending on the filesystem's fill-level and/or free space

-#7 Updated by okurz almost 4 years ago
+#7 Updated by okurz about 4 years ago

 only enable the tests for SLES then for now.

-#11 Updated by dgutu over 3 years ago
+#11 Updated by dgutu almost 4 years ago

 Something doesn't work in this snapper cleanup algorithm.